AceMetrix/connect-cas/README.md

 slow, and so the test may timeout.
 If this happens, try running with a longer timeout period (`mocha --timeout 50000 test`)

+# Logging

+This package uses [winston](https://github.com/flatiron/winston).
+Not well, but anyway, there it is.
+Basically, if you want lots of output, set the `NODE_ENV` environment variable to 'development'.
+If you are running in production, set `NODE_ENV` to 'production'.
+This also meshes well with Express usage of the `NODE_ENV` variable.
+Finally, if something weird is going on in production, you can also set the log level explicitly, by setting either `CAS_VALIDATE_LOG_LEVEL` or 'LOGLEVEL` to the usual ['debug','info','warn','error'].

+In the code most noisy alerts are at the debug level, and then most errors are at the error level, but maybe in the future I'll add finer grained message levels.

 # See Also